-Prophesying the future is a film genre that many of us prefer, including the movie Next starring Nicholas Cage in which he is capable of predicting a certain event within a few hours of its taking place.
-But do not believe that this only takes place on television, as in reality, everyone has this capability.
+Predicting the future is a common topic in the film industry that many of us prefer, including the movie Next starring Nicholas Cage, in which the protagonist is capable of predicting a certain event within a few hours before it happens.
+But some people do not believe that something like this only takes place on a cinema screen and claim that in reality, everyone has this capability.

-Through a study, American scientists now claim that human beings may have the ability to see the future.
+In a study, American scientists now claim that human beings may have the ability to predict the future.
 According to reports, this study may shock the world of science.
-Currently, University of Washington researchers are conducting a series of experiments to reveal the mystical acumen of the brain for prediction of everyday events.
+Currently, the University of Washington researchers are conducting a series of experiments to reveal the unexplained ability of the human brain to predict everyday events.

 The researchers studied the brain’s Central Dopaminergic System and concluded that it may provide the information to the brain in unexpected situations.
-They used functional magnetic resonance imaging technique to record daily data from the test subjects.
-The person in charge of the study, University of Washington associate professor of psychology Dr. Zacks, said prediction of impending events is crucial for guiding behavior, but is also a key component of predictive perception, language processing and learning theory, and is of great help in predicting the future.
+They used functional magnetic resonance imaging techniques to record daily data from the test subjects.

-Researchers are discussing theory for how to predict impending events.
-The core of this theory is actually a belief in the future projections.
-Sometimes the human spirit needs to be upgraded, especially when the environment cannot be predictably changed.
-Zacks also pointed out that when we watch videos of test subjects, we are able to predict what will happen next in the video.
-Zacks conducted experiments on young healthy test subjects by letting them watch videos of everyday life events such as car washing or washing clothes, and after the test subjects had watched a video for some time, the video would be stopped.
-Afterwards, the test subjects would make some of their own ideas to imagine what the subjects in the video would be doing.
-Recording would generally happen halfway and stop, followed by forecasting.
+Researchers are discussing the theory of how it could be possible to predict impending events.
+Zacks also pointed out that when we watch the videos of the experiments, we are able to predict what will happen next in the video.
+Zacks conducted experiments on young healthy test subjects by letting them watch videos of everyday life events such as car washing or washing clothes.

-Professor Bem has implemented a total of nine different experiments, with more than 1,000 volunteers, and eight of these experiments have shown similar results.
+Professor Bem has conducted a total of nine different experiments, with more than 1,000 volunteers, and eight of these experiments have shown similar results.
 According to reports, the chance that the results are a “coincidence” is just 1 in 74 billion.
-Professor Bem calls on scientists to be open-minded in accepting this paranormal phenomenon.
+Professor Bem calls on scientists to be open-minded in accepting this unexplained phenomenon.